josedv82/R_Intro_Workshop/README.md

 <br>

 Let's use **playerA4** data frame for the first example.
 We are going to build a few visuals and tweak them to make them more impactful.

+To use ggplot we need to call the `ggplot()` function.
+Within the ggplot function we will add the aesthetics of the graph, i.e. the data that goes into x and y axis.
+Also notice that once you are within ggplot() you will have to use `+` instead of `%>%` to join your code.
+Let's work through it.

 ```r